Kevnlan/buy_n_sell/README.md

 ## Getting Started
 1. Clone the repository
 2. Install dependencies with `npm install`
-3. Start the server with `npm start`
+3. Start the server with `npm run dev`
-4. Visit `localhost:3000` in your browser
+4. Visit `localhost:2020` in your browser

 ## Contributing
 We welcome contributions!
 Please see our contributing guidelines for details.